How a speeding ticket impacts your insurance in North Dakota

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Speeding tickets are one of the most common traffic violations.
-You might think that a speeding ticket is relatively harmless, but in reality, it can have a number of consequences.
-In addition to a ticket fine, having a speeding ticket on your record in North Dakota can also impact your car insurance premium.
+You might think that a speeding ticket is relatively harmless, but it may have a number of consequences for your immediate and long-term budget.
+In addition to a fine, having a speeding ticket on your record in North Dakota may also impact your car insurance premium.
+In North Dakota, the average annual full coverage insurance rate without a speeding ticket is $1,637.
+Once you get a speeding ticket, the average rate for full coverage goes up to $1,885 per year.

 How much is a speeding ticket in North Dakota?